Accounting policies

 Derivative financial instruments are measured at their fair value and are reported as financial assets or financial liabilities as at the reporting date.
 They are initially recognised and derecognised in the financial statements on their settlement dates.

-Currently, derivative financial instruments in the KION Group mainly comprise currency forwards that are used for hedging purposes to mitigate currency risk.
-The KION Group did not have any interest-rate derivatives as at 31 December 2016, as was also the case at 31 December 2015.
+Currently, derivative financial instruments in the KION Group mainly comprise currency forwards and interest-rate swaps that are used for hedging purposes to mitigate currency risk and interest-rate risk.

 In accordance with IAS 39, all derivative financial instruments must be measured at their fair value irrespective of an entity’s purpose or intention in entering into the derivative contract.
-The KION Group currently uses cash flow hedges for currency risk as well as one net investment hedge.
+The KION Group currently uses cash flow hedges for currency risk and interest-rate risk.

-In the case of cash flow hedges, derivatives are employed to hedge future cash flow risks from planned transactions and from firm obligations not reported in the statement of financial position.
-The effective portion of changes in the fair value of derivatives is initially recognised in other comprehensive income (loss) and is subsequently reclassified to the income statement when the corresponding underlying transaction is also recognised.
+In the case of cash flow hedges, derivatives are employed to hedge future cash flow risks from existing hedged items, planned transactions and firm obligations not reported in the statement of financial position.
+The effective portion of changes in the fair value of derivatives is initially recognised in other comprehensive income (loss) and is subsequently reclassified to the income statement when the corresponding hedged item is also recognised.
 The ineffective portion of the changes in fair value is recognised immediately in the income statement.

 If the criteria for hedge accounting are not satisfied, changes in the fair value of derivative financial instruments are recognised in the income statement.